National Margarita Day: Where To Drink Margaritas in London

 Image by Jack Lewis Williams

 This Brixton hotspot is part neighbourhood bistro, part wine shop, all thanks to award-winning hospitality entrepreneur and wine connoisseur Melanie Brown and her Antipodean collaborator Sami Harvey.
-Spilling out onto Coldharbour Lane, the Parisian-inspired terrace is idyllic in the summer – margarita in hand, of course.
-Order the signature cucumber marg for a mellow, sour, summery sip, and a bowl of Nocellara olives for the best in European vibes.
-Better still, cocktails are only £7 during L’Apero hour (Monday–Friday, from 5–6pm).
-While you’re there, dine from the wholesome all-day menu, featuring the likes of Crab linguine, Bavette steak, and specials on the chalkboard.
+Spilling out onto Coldharbour Lane, the Parisian-inspired terrace is particularly idyllic on a sunny day – margarita in hand, of course.
+Order the signature cucumber marg for a mellow, sour, summery sip, and a bowl of Nocellara olives for the best European vibes.
+Better still, cocktails are only £8 during L’Apero hour (Monday–Friday, from 5–6pm).
+While you’re there, dine from the wholesome all-day menu, featuring the likes of crab linguine, bavette steak, and specials on the chalkboard.

 374 Coldharbour Lane, London SW9 8PL, thelaundrybrixton.com